Title and statement of responsibility area

 Scope and content

-Fonds consists of textual records and objects documenting Dr. Dana Beyer's LGBTQ activism, political campaigns, and medical research.
+The fonds consists of textual records and objects documenting Dr. Dana Beyer's LGBTQ activism, political campaigns, and medical research.
 Series consists of material from original accession, and is arranged into four subseries: activism records, political campaign records, DES research material, and ephemera.

 Immediate source of acquisition

-Material was donated by Dana Beyer.
+Material was donated by Dana Beyer in 2019.

 Original order has been preserved.